ziadoz/perch-fieldtype-geocode/README.md

 ### Provider Configuration

 Providers are configured using constants.
 For example, the Google Maps provider accepts a region, locale and a useSSL parameter upon construction.
-The constant names are determined by the name of the provider (e.g., `google_maps`) and the name of the paramter (e.g., `region`), capitalised and underscored separated.
+The constant names are determined by the name of the provider (e.g., `google_maps`) and the name of the parameter (e.g., `region`), capitalised and underscored separated.

 You should specify constants in your `$PERCH/config/config.php` file: